Make this easy baby sweater knitting pattern for beginners that has step-by-step photographs to guide you.

 - You may sell items produced using this pattern.

 - Do NOT use the copyrighted photos for your product listing.

 The first set of numbers applies to the small size, the second set to the medium size, and the third to the large size.

 Gauge – 22 sts and 40 rows in 4×4 inches / 10x10cm in garter stitch.

 - Darning needle

-- Sewing thread in the same colour as the ribbon.
+- Sewing needle and thread in the same color as the ribbon.

 Yarn A – Powder (Peach) / Yarn B – Nature (white)

 With 4mm (US 6) needles and Yarn A cast on 52 (60/68) sts.